-• New zone policy development, existing zone policy review and extension of an existing zone policy is undertaken to ensure future zone policy development or amendment continues to meet the requirements of South Australia's aquaculture industry.
-This includes the identification of potential future areas appropriate for the expansion of the Subtidal Abalone industry, including highlighting areas deemed to be unsuitable.
-This process informs planning for scientific technical investigations.

-- Ongoing monitoring and auditing of zone policy performance is required to plan advertisement of tenure and ensure movement of sites and change of species within aquaculture zones and sectors do not compromise the allocation limits of the policy.
-This ensures transactions can be assessed in an efficient manner. - Development of zone policy templates and procedures to ensure the zone policy development process is managed from a quality management perspective and remains efficient. - Finalisation and implementation of the Standard Lease and Licence Conditions Policy across all aquaculture sectors, following its development in 2019/20. - The development and implementation of internal policies/guidelines that flow from amendments to the Act and Regulations, e.g. Sector-based aquaculture strategies, Public Call guideline for zoned areas, Aquaculture Tenure Allocation Board guidelines for how lease and licence applications are to be assessed, and Lease Renewal guideline. - Implementation of the 2018 election commitment to promote aquaculture industry growth by extending the maximum term of aquaculture leases from 20 to 30 years
+- New zone policy development, existing zone policy review and extension of an existing zone policy is undertaken to ensure future zone policy development or amendment continues to meet the requirements of South Australia's aquaculture industry.
+This includes the identification of potential future areas appropriate for the expansion of the Subtidal Abalone industry, including finalisation of the Aquaculture (Zones Lower Eyre Peninsula) Policy 2013 review.
+This process informs planning for scientific technical investigations. - Ongoing monitoring and auditing of zone policy performance is required to plan advertisement of tenure and ensure movement of sites and change of species within aquaculture zones and sectors do not compromise the allocation limits of the policy.
+This ensures transactions can be assessed in an efficient manner. - Development of zone policy templates and procedures to ensure the zone policy development process is managed from a quality management perspective and remains efficient. - Continued implementation of the Standard Lease and Licence Conditions Policy in 2021-22 across all aquaculture sectors. - The development and implementation of internal policies/guidelines that flow from amendments to the Act and Aquaculture Regulations 2016 (Regulations), e.g. Public Call guidelines for zoned areas, Aquaculture Tenure Allocation Board guidelines for how lease and licence applications are to be assessed, and Sector-based Strategies.